yt-11/01_git-2/README.md

 6. Can you find out what part of the resulting code was created by what character?
 You could browse commits in *GitHub*, you could use *GitHub*'s "blame" function, and you can use `git blame`.
 Get familiar with all of them.

 ### Rendering
-7. You whould now be able to load `sierpinski.Rmd` in your RStudio session and render it, getting a nice animation.
+7. You should now be able to load `sierpinski.Rmd` in your RStudio session and render it, getting a nice animation.
 Your result should look like this:

   ![Sierpinski Triangle](sier.png)